ruppi86/oflm/cross_validation_test.md

 These test environments will be used to measure:

 * Glyph adaptation: Do models maintain or shift their response patterns?
-* Silence under novelty: Does Tystnadsmajoritet hold when surprised?
+* Silence under novelty: Does Silence Majority hold when surprised?
 * Ecological/Abstract contrast under unfamiliar pressure

 Please generate this as `ood_test_set.jsonl`, with one block per environment.